-When it comes to enterprise apps vs. microapps, most distinguish microapps as “tiny processes that perform targeted actions in a larger more complex enterprise app.”
-While this definition is mostly true, it doesn’t give you the bigger picture of how microapps are improving the way we interact with enterprise-scale applications.
+When it comes to enterprise apps vs. microapps, most distinguish microapps as “tiny processes that perform targeted actions in a larger, more complex enterprise app.”
+While this definition is mostly true, it doesn’t give you the bigger picture of how microapps improve how your team members interact with enterprise-scale applications.

-In fact, microapps can dramatically streamline workflows across an organization.
-This doesn’t just make the lives of your team members easier, but it also reduces costs, boosts productivity, and makes your organization more agile and competitive.
+Microapps can dramatically streamline workflows across an organization.
+This feature doesn’t just make the lives of your team members easier, but it also reduces costs, boosts productivity, and makes your organization more agile and competitive.

-To fully understand why businesses are using microapps for this purpose — and how they are doing it – we first have to define enterprise apps and their inherent limitations.
-In this context, we can start to talk about microapps and their benefits.
+To fully understand why businesses are using microapps for this purpose — and how they are doing it — you first have to know what enterprise apps are and understand their inherent limitations.

-Before we move on to the topic of microapps, we need to introduce the topic of microservices and microservices-based enterprise apps – because it’s the “pluggability” of microservices-based architectures that allows modern developers to quickly build microapps that they integrate with enterprise apps.
+Microservices and microservices-based enterprise apps are changing the definitions of “enterprise-grade” and “enterprise apps.”
+The “pluggability” of microservices-based architectures allows modern developers to build microapps that integrate with enterprise apps quickly.

 In recent years, enterprises have embraced the trend toward microservices-based app architectures.
-This is due to the tremendous scalability/agility benefits that microservices architectures provide:
+This is due to the tremendous scalability/agility benefits.

-Microservices-based apps are more scalable and agile because of how they are different from traditional monolithic applications.
-Monolithic apps hold all of the code for their services and features within a specific piece of programming.
+Microservices-based apps are more scalable and agile because they differ from traditional monolithic applications.
+Monolithic apps hold all the code for their services and features within a specific piece of programming.
 In contrast, microservices-based apps break monoliths into their component services and run each service as its own autonomous mini-application (or microservice).
 Finally, the individual microservices loosely connect with each other — typically through REST APIs — to form the larger application.

 Here are four ways that microservices-based enterprise apps are more scalable and agile than traditional monolithic apps:

-Developers are skilled at building stable, efficient, and secure enterprise applications.
-The problem is that developers are not necessarily skilled at making apps easy and more convenient to use.
-In fact, most enterprise apps are clunky, slow, and bloated with rarely-used features that the average user never interacts with.
-Users generally interact with only 10% to 15% of the features in an enterprise app on a regular basis – and developers do not always make these few features quick and easy to access.
+Most enterprise apps are clunky, slow, and bloated, with rarely used features that the average user never interacts with.
+Users generally interact with only 10% to 15% of the features in an enterprise app regularly — and developers do not always make these few features quick and easy to access.

 Microapps are ultimately made possible by the pluggability of API-led development strategies.
 Developers can quickly create microapp solutions that streamline workflows — then “plug” the microapps into the enterprise app via the enterprise app’s API.

-To understand how this works, let’s examine a workflow problem that relates to expense approval systems.
+Imagine a workflow problem related to expense approval to understand how this works.
 In a typical setup, a team member submits an expense request in the system.
 The manager receives a notification of the expense by email.
 The manager needs to exit the current work environment, log into the expense approval system, navigate to the expense, and approve it.
 Next, the expense goes to the next decision-maker in the management chain — and that person completes the same process.

 These expense approval steps are workflow disruptions that destroy decision-maker concentration and productivity.
 To avoid disruption, decision-makers often delay entering the expense approval system until they finish what they’re currently doing.
-Or, they will wait until a number of expense requests accrues.
-This slows the entire approval process, making the enterprise less agile.
+Or, they will wait until several expense requests accrue.
+This approach slows the entire approval process, making the enterprise less agile.

 Here’s how a simple microapp improves this workflow bottleneck:

-In this microapp workflow, the manager does not have to context-switch into a new environment.
+The manager does not have to context-switch into a new environment in this microapp workflow.
 There is no need to log into another system or hunt for the information.
 The information comes directly to the manager — as a simple yes or no question.
-This is like having an assistant outside your door, asking simple questions about scheduling meetings, approving expenses, scheduling e-courses, ordering supplies, etc. The microapp serves you the question and returns your answer to the enterprise app with minimal interruption.
+This feature is like having an assistant outside your door, asking straightforward questions about scheduling meetings, approving expenses, scheduling e-courses, ordering supplies, etc. The microapp serves you the question and returns your answer to the enterprise app with minimal interruption.

 Microapps overcome workflow bottlenecks by simplifying the process of interacting with enterprise apps.
 Users can rapidly answer a simple question in the microapp without leaving their current work environment.
-This minimizes delays, improves team member productivity, and preservers team member concentration.
+This process minimizes delays, improves team member productivity, and preserves team member concentration.

 Now that you have some context, we can look at the three key attributes of microapps as defined by DreamFactory CTO Jason Gilmore:

-A fourth attribute that you can apply to some micro microapps is a short lifespan.
-For example, you might be working on an event or project, and create a microapp that only exists for several months.
-After preparing for the event or completing the project, the microapp has served its purpose and you can discard it.
+A fourth attribute that you can apply to some microapps is a short lifespan.
+For example, you might be working on an event or project and create a microapp that only exists for several months.
+After preparing for the event or completing the project, the microapp has served its purpose, and you can discard it.

 With DreamFactory’s new Citrix Workspace integration, you can access the Citrix microapp builder, which automates the entire process of developing microapps in an easy-to-use, code-free developer environment.
-By connecting to Citrix Workspace through DreamFactory, you can access a powerful point-and-click portal where to create all kinds of microapp solutions in minutes without writing a single line of code!
+Connecting to Citrix Workspace through DreamFactory allows you to access a powerful point-and-click portal to create all kinds of microapp solutions in minutes without writing a single line of code.

-The Citrix microapp builder generates microapps with beautiful, modern user interfaces almost instantly.
-Plus, DreamFactory lets you connect these microapps to twenty different databases — including Microsoft SQL Server, MongoDB, Oracle, and MySQL.
+The Citrix microapp builder almost instantly generates microapps with beautiful, modern user interfaces.
+Plus, DreamFactory lets you connect these microapps to 20 different databases — including Microsoft SQL Server, MongoDB, Oracle, and MySQL.

-As you can imagine, the sky’s the limit when it comes to developing microapps that overcome workflow bottlenecks, employee productivity problems, and other enterprise application challenges.
-In the years ahead, we expect to see a lot of interesting developments in the way businesses are integrating microapps into their existing infrastructures.
-Do you want to try creating a beautiful microapp in just a few minutes with DreamFactory’s Citrix Workspace plugin?
-Contact the DreamFactory team for a free hosted trial of our platform now.
+As you can imagine, the sky’s the limit when developing microapps that overcome workflow bottlenecks, employee productivity problems, and other enterprise application challenges.
+In the years ahead, you can expect many interesting developments in how businesses integrate microapps into their existing infrastructures.
+Do you want to try creating a beautiful microapp with DreamFactory’s Citrix Workspace plug-in in just a few minutes?
+Sign up for your free 14-day trial today!

 Join the DreamFactory newsletter list.